Add Row

 Startling Fact: Did you know that exceeding permissible industrial wastewater discharge limits can lead not only to hefty fines but even forced shutdowns of your facility?
 For plant managers and Environmental Health & Safety (EHS) professionals in California, staying ahead of these requirements is critical to avoid costly penalties and disruptions.

 Industrial wastewater compliance is more than a regulatory formality—it's an essential practice to protect water systems and secure your business's future.
 This article will guide you through the key parameters you must monitor, the regulatory framework governing these standards, and actionable steps to maintain compliance.
-With expert insights from Steve Manny of CSI Environmental, Inc., you'll learn how to proactively address common violations and safeguard your operations.
+With expert insights from Steve Manii of CSI Environmental, Inc., you'll learn how to proactively address common violations and safeguard your operations.

 Startling Facts About Industrial Wastewater Compliance and Its Importance